-Concerning proof modularity, only a few work propose a so modular approach than us.
-The main reason is that research paper rarely deal with a deep hierarchical semantic domain.
-In our context, splitting the proof development following the semantic hierarchy was useful, specially to machine-checked the proof.
+Concerning proof modularity, only a few works propose a modular approach similar to us.
+The main reason is that research papers rarely deal with a deep hierarchy of semantic domains.
+In our context, splitting the proof development following the semantic hierarchy was useful, especially to machine-checked the proof.
 Much works are dedicated to propose one single powerful construction of abstract domain parameterised by some base domain, see for example works of Miné [11] or Cortesi and al [6].
-But base abstraction are not parameterised (because the target analyses do not need this notion) and thus they did not encounter the same technical problem as us.
-In [13] several generic connection constructor are given to analyse heap structure and a common interface is proposed.
-Nevertheless this interface makes an explicit use of the parameter : what we try to avoid with our notion of concretization functor.
+But base abstractions are not parameterised (because the target analyses do not need this notion) and thus they did not encounter the same technical problem as us.
+In [13] several generic connection constructors are given to analyse heap structure and a common interface is proposed.
+Nevertheless this interface makes an explicit use of the parameter: what we try to avoid with our notion of concretization functor.
 But the proposed constructor allow more powerful analyses than those we implement in Coq.
 A last interesting related work can be found in the course note of Patrick Cousot [7] where the abstract interpreter construction is modularized following each semantic sub-domain.
 But once again, no parameterised abstraction is used then our functor notion is not required.